-The bulk of the archaeological collection derives from excavations beginning in the 1960's, though important earlier material is held.
-The work was carried out in a controlled way resulting in most of the archives (the artefacts and their associated documentation) being data rich.
+The bulk of the archaeological collection derives from excavations beginning in the 1960s, though important earlier material is held.
 The collection, though not the largest, is one which provides the most comprehensive overview of the character and development of any European city.

-To build on this, Winchester acts as a repository for archaeological material of all periods and types excavated by external contractors in order to provide as complete a research resource as possible for the study of the area.
+To build on this, Winchester acts as a repository for archaeological material of all periods and types excavated by external contractors.
 This material is normally only accepted where there is documentation and where title can be obtained.
-Winchester currently charge £25 per box received to contribute to the storage cost of the items.

 The Archaeological collection contains over one million objects with many pieces being on public display at the City Museum and Westgate.
 The greater part of the collection is held in store and is available to view by appointment.
-Some material is on loan to other museums: for example the 3rd century AD marble portrait head of Herodes Atticus, tutor to the Roman emperor Marcus Aurelius, which is on loan to the British Museum.
+Some material is on loan to other museums.